amir-ohana/udagram-deployment/README.md

 http://udagram-app-front-end.s3-website-us-east-1.amazonaws.com/home

+# Note:
+The required screenshots are inside screenshots folder in this repo.

 ### **You can use you own project completed in previous courses or use the provided Udagram app for completing this final project.**